 Problem-based and multidisciplinary learning

-The main teaching method for the first two years is problem-based learning.
-You'll analyse real cases in small groups to learn the basic sciences required to practice medicine.
+In the first two years, you'll mainly learn via problem-based learning.
+You'll analyse real cases in small groups to learn the basic sciences required to practise medicine.
+There is a strong emphasis on information technology, which has become an essential part of clinical practice, and on early clinical experience including simulation-based teaching.

 You'll also work with students and practitioners from a range of other health disciplines including nursing, psychology, social work, occupational therapy and dietetics.
 This experience introduces you to working in multidisciplinary teams and develops your understanding of the expertise and role of different health professionals.